 If that isn't more than skin deep, then I can mention our cancer screenings.
 We screen for more than just skin cancers - we try to ensure our patients don's have systemic malignancies when they have certain abrupt-onset skin findings.
 When other providers may write off patients as having chronic eczema, we are monitoring for signs of skin lymphoma.
 And don't even get me started on medication rashes.
 Our work-up and management is highly complex, more so than what is reflected in our orders.
 When we see a drug rash and eosinophilia, we are monitoring for signs of systemic drug toxicity and subsequent endocrine effects.
 So the next time someone sees my colleagues and me, I hope they don't see us for the cosmetic procedures we perform the minority of our time.
 I hope they see us as medicine providers, because our care for the patient goes deeper than the skin.

-Azeen Sadeghian, M.D. is currently a chief resident at Tulane Department of Dermatology in New Orleans, LA.
+Azeen Sadeghian, M.D. currently practices out of Sanova Dermatology.
+She was chief resident at Tulane Department of Dermatology in New Orleans, LA.
 She received a bachelor of science in Biology at Louisiana State University and completed her medical training at Louisiana State University Health Sciences Center in New Orleans.
 Azeen completed a Dermatology-focused Clinical Research Fellowship at Tulane Health Sciences Center.
-She currently serves on the American Academy of Dermatology State Society Relationship Committee and on the Louisiana Medical Society Council on Socioeconomics.

-**Reminder, for those attending AAD, VisualDx will be demonstrating its product at March 3-5 at Booth 3544.
-Come say hi, see VisualDx in action, and enter to win a GoPro camera.**
+**Reminder, for those attending AAD, VisualDx will be demonstrating its product February 16-20 at Booth 1216 and in the AAD Resource Center.
+Come say hi, see VisualDx in action, and enter to win a GoPro camera at the booth.**

 VisualDx is an award-winning diagnostic clinical decision support system that has become the standard electronic resource at more than half of U.S. medical schools and more than 1,500 hospitals and institutions nationwide.
 VisualDx combines clinical search with the world's best medical image library, plus medical knowledge from experts to help with diagnosis, treatment, self-education, and patient communication.
 Expanding to provide diagnostic decision support across General Medicine, the new VisualDx brings increased speed and accuracy to the art of diagnosis.
 Learn more at www.visualdx.com.